-The worker bee has been synonymous with Manchester since the industrial revolution, symbolising hard work, family, teamwork and togetherness.
-Bees work together in a community to help sustain each other, much as the people of Manchester have since the horrendous attack in the city last week.
-So it makes perfect sense that soon after the news broke, Manchester's tattooists came together to help raise money for the families of those killed or injured, tattooing bees on whoever wanted them and putting all their fees into a collective pot.
+The worker bee has been synonymous with Manchester, England, since the Industrial Revolution, symbolizing hard work, family, teamwork, and togetherness.
+Bees work together in a community to help sustain one another, much as the people of Manchester have since the horrendous attack in the city last week.
+So it makes perfect sense that soon after the news broke, Manchester's tattooists came together to help raise money for the families of those killed or injured—tattooing bees on whoever wanted them and putting all their fees into a collective pot.

-As I type this, the JustGiving page has reached £86,246 – more than £10,000 above the target.
-Over the past week countless studios have opened their doors to people wanting to illustrate their solidarity with Manchester.
+As I type this, the JustGiving page has received over $100,000—which is $10,000 above the target.
+Over the past week, countless studios have opened their doors to people wanting to illustrate their solidarity with Manchester.
 I headed to Blue Cardinal, one of the first studios involved, to meet some of the people inking their skin with Manchester's bee, and also to get one for myself.

 Beau Redman, 29